 The tension eased from my shoulders.
 She seemed okay.
 Lucid.
 Like she remembered who these people were and maybe even why we were here.
 Thank God.
 Her confusion had cut like a knife yesterday, and even though I knew I did the right thing bringing her here, guilt still gnawed at me.

-I plastered a smile on my face and strode forward, telling myself that yes, I might lose Jakob over this, but my actions could also ensure Gran’s safety and allow her to return to the nursing home as soon as tomorrow.
+I plastered a smile on my face and strode forward, telling myself that yes, I might lose Jakob over this, but my actions could also ensure Gran’s safety and allow her to return to the nursing home sooner rather than later.

 “Morning,” I said, pausing to give her a quick hug and a kiss on the cheek.